 R1.
 Disability Coordinators

 a.
-The Health and Wellness Manager (or a health staff designee) and Academic Manager (or an academic staff designee) will function as Disability Coordinators (DC) to oversee the program.
+The Health and Wellness Director (or a health staff designee) and Academic Manager (or an academic staff designee) will function as Disability Coordinators (DC) to oversee the program.
 Additional DCs may be appointed.
 Centers may choose to hire a full or part time DC to oversee the program rather than or in addition to appointing an academic and health DC.

 b.
 The roles and responsibilities of each DC will be defined in a standard operating procedure (SOP).